justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

 }
 ```

 >For the payment method to process payments, this must return true. `processPayment` is the initial step that is executed when a customer submits an order.
-In this way we are indicating to the payment engine what functionality is supported by our payment method.
+This informs the payment engine what functionality is supported by our payment method.

 ```java
 @Override